lifeitech/lifeitech.github.io/_posts/2022-01-06-build-a-static-website.md

 > The `include` tag is deprecated in Liquid `5.00`, and it is advised to use the `render` tag instead.
 As of 2022, Jekyll is still using Liquid version `4`, but may switch to version `5` in the future.
 {: .prompt-info }

+> If you wonder how Jekyll does the magic under the hood, well, there is no magic.
+It uses regular expression extensively to recognize each piece of liquid tags and html tags.
+Rules for recognition and conversion are all hard coded.
+The framework does all the dirty work so you don't have to worry about them.
+Refer to [jekyll](https://github.com/jekyll/jekyll) and [kramdown](https://github.com/gettalong/kramdown) source code for detail.
+{: .prompt-info }

 ### Themes

 At this point, you might have realized that, you still need to write a good amount of code if you want to build a full-fledged website.
 Luckily, many people have shared their website templates as [themes](https://jekyllrb.com/docs/themes/).
 You can directly use a theme so that you don't have to start from scratch and worry every details about HTML, CSS and JavaScript, but instead just focus on your content creation.
 View Jekyll themes at the following websites: